Cordillera Huayhuash Trek

 This morning will serve as a second acclimatization day.
 After a hearty breakfast we pack our day packs and drive roughly 1 hour to the village of Pitec.
 At Pitec, we begin to hike slowly on our way up to Churup Lake.
 The walk will take 3-4 hours and once we arrive, we'll have lunch and enjoy the amazing glacial lake and stunning mountain scenery.
 When we are ready, we will descend down a different trail between 2-3 hours until we get back to Pitec.
 Upon arrival at Pitec, we board our transportation for the 1-hour drive back to Huaraz.
 We will have time to freshen up before meeting for dinner.
 At dinner our guides will provide the plan for the following day.

 After a tasty Peruvian breakfast this morning we pack up camp and start our trek for the day.
 We begin hiking slowly for roughly 3 hours until we reach the Carhuac pass (14,107 ft.)
 At the pass we stop to appreciate and photograph awe-inspiring views of the giant mountains Jirishanca (20,098') and Ninashanca (18,396').
 We'll enjoy a picnic lunch and take in the amazing views around us before descending to Mitucocha camp.
 Upon arrival at camp, we are greeted by our crew with hot drinks and snacks.
-Free time until dinner is served and the plan for the following day.
+Free time (with the possibility of a hike to Lago Mitucocha) until dinner is served and the plan for the following day.

 After an early breakfast, we pack up and leave camp by 8 am.
 We begin our ascent to our second pass, Cacanan (15,419 ft.)
 Once again, we are surrounded by gigantic, glaciated mountains and breathtaking views.
 We are literally hiking in the Land of Giants today, which for most guests is an indescribably rich and humbling experience.
 We'll have lunch at or near the pass and descend to camp at Cuartelhuain (13,451 ft.), a high meadow beneath the towering peaks.
 We have dinner and our guides will deliver the plan for the following day.

-After a delicious breakfast, we pack up and begin our 3-4 hour ascent to our third and highest pass, Sambunya Pass (15,675 ft.)
-As we hike we'll soak up amazing views of the mountains Ninashanca, Jirishanca, Yerupaja and Huacrish.
+After a delicious breakfast, we pack up and begin our 3-4 hour ascent to our third and highest pass, Sambuya Pass (15,583 ft.)
+As we hike we'll soak up amazing views of the mountains Ninashanca, Jirishanca, Yerupaja and Rondoy.
 After lunch and when we are ready, we head down to our last camp at Jahuacocha lake (13,451 ft.)
 Upon arrival at camp, we have free time, hot drinks and snacks before being served our delicious dinner.
 Our guides will provide the plan for the next day before we enjoy a much-deserved sleep for the night.

-After an early breakfast, we begin hiking up to our last pass of our expedition, Pampallamac (14,107 ft.)
-We have our last views of the Cordillera Huayhuash and the mountains Diablo Mudo, Yerupaja and Jirishanca.
-We descend for roughly 1-2 hours to Llamac Village where we de-rig our mules, have lunch and board our private vehicle for the 3.5 hour drive back to Huaraz.
+After breakfast we beginning hiking on a flat trail and have our last views of the mountains while hiking.
+We descend for roughly 1-2 hours to Llamac Village where we repack our gear, have lunch and board our private vehicle for the 4.5 hour drive back to Huaraz.
 Upon arrival in Huaraz, we check into our hotel rooms, have showers and meet for our last celebratory dinner!

 This morning breakfast is served at our hotel and our tour will conclude with your shuttle ride back to the airport in Anta.
 Please let us know what time your flight leaves so we can arrange transportation accordingly.
 You will not be disappointed by the Cordillera Huayhuash!
 Thanks for choosing Wildland Trekking!